vEnhance/1802/src/opt.typ

 Note the second advice bullet is the opposite of the first advice bullet!
 Again, systems of equations can't be solved by blindly following recipes.
-You have to pick whatever method you thinks makes sense for the given problem.
+You should use whatever method you think makes sense for the given problem.
+You don't need anyone's permission to use so-and-so approach.

 Here's an example where a good idea is to kill $lambda$ ASAP: